mylifebyai/mlbai/docs/PROJECT-OVERVIEW.md

   - Left: heading, body text, and four small cards for “Project log”, “Systems library”, “Condition guides”, and “Behind the systems”.
   - Right: “Life OS” card – warm yellow panel with rows for Today (Checked in), Movement (15 / 30 min), Food plan (3 of 4 meals), and Energy & mood (Steady ↑).

+- **What you can use right now (Tools)**
+  - Grid of cards for current MLBAI experiments:
+    - Systems starter kit (Patreon download).
+    - Discord accountability lab (free community).
+    - Token template (Notion/CSV pack).
+  - Each card shows an icon, status (Live/Beta), short description, and a CTA link.

+- **What the community says**
+  - Section with a highlighted testimonial plus additional quote cards.
+  - Includes a “Why people trust this” card summarizing public failures, no paywalled prompts, and real-world results.

 - **Stay connected**
+  - “Stay connected” section with a short intro card and action cards for:
+    - YouTube channel (primary story hub).
+    - Discord accountability lab.
+    - Newsletter on Beehiiv.
+    - Patreon for deeper access.
-  - Text section listing YouTube now and future Discord/email/Patreon, plus a closing reassurance that people can use the systems for free.
+  - Ends with a reassurance that people can use the systems for free whether or not they join the community.

 ---